-"Layers are great for adding softness and movement, while showcasing texture," says Adrianne Johnson, Stylist at Maxine Salon in Chicago.
+"Layers are great for adding softness and movement, while showcasing texture," says Adrianne Johnston, Stylist at Maxine Salon in Chicago.
 "They can eliminate bulk for thick hair, create fullness for thin hair, and can add an edge or balance, depending on your desired look."

 Below, find 50 short, layered haircuts that'll finally inspire you to make the chop this time once and for all.

 Model Alanna Arrington already has covetable curls to work with, and she keeps the curl pattern bouncy and gorgeous by cutting layers into her shag with strategically snipped bangs.